 3. Anthropic

-- Notable AI Models: Claude 2, Claude 3 (upcoming)
+- Notable AI Models: The Claude 3.5 family (Sonnet and Haiku).

-- Key Strengths: Focus on AI safety and alignment, strong financial backing from Google and Amazon
+- Key Strengths: A leading voice in AI safety, pioneering agentic AI with its “computer use” feature, and strong financial backing from Google and Amazon.

 4. Meta (Facebook)